Carloss404/YP/Notes Per Case.md

 **Asset ID:** CAMS_b5ce900d-64ea-4095-b4fb-03c400cb2d7b
 **BTN (Business Tracking Number):** 403-992-9151
 **CTN (Call Tracking Number):** 403-800-7055
+**CTN (Call Tracking Number):** 403-800-7055

 **CID (Customer ID):** 691-138-3550
-**JSRW (JavaScript Rewrite):** embrace-physio-new **GTM Container ID:** GTM-NB5VSJCD
+**JSRW (JavaScript Rewrite):** embrace-physio-new **JSRW (JavaScript Rewrite):** embrace-physio-new **GTM Container ID:** GTM-NB5VSJCD
 **URL:** [https://embracephysio.ca/the-team/dr-christine-lund-dac-acupuncturist/](https://embracephysio.ca/the-team/dr-christine-lund-dac-acupuncturist/)

 #CMUPDATE
 Call Tracking:

 - Based on the targeted location, a Local CTN (403-800-7055) was procured, configured, imported, and forwarded to BTN (403-992-9151) on Marchex and Skai.
 - The website (https://embracephysio.ca/the-team/dr-christine-lund-dac-acupuncturist/) uses the HTTPS protocol, which is secure.
+Therefore, a JSRW was created with the tracking parameter ?\_vsrefdom=embrace-physio-new and properly configured.
+- Checked the GTM container with ID: NB5VSJCD and the Marchex tag was properly set up with all 3 triggers.
+- Enabled Signal Enhancement from Skai.
+- Based on the targeted location, a Local CTN (403-800-7055) was procured, configured, imported, and forwarded to BTN (403-992-9151) on Marchex and Skai.
-Therefore, a JSRW was created with the tracking parameter ?_vsrefdom=embrace-physio-new and properly configured.
+- The website (https://embracephysio.ca/the-team/dr-christine-lund-dac-acupuncturist/) uses the HTTPS protocol, which is secure.
+Therefore, a JSRW was created with the tracking parameter ?\_vsrefdom=embrace-physio-new and properly configured.
 - Checked the GTM container with ID: NB5VSJCD and the Marchex tag was properly set up with all 3 triggers.
 - Enabled Signal Enhancement from Skai.

 #CMUPDATE
 Form Tracking:

 - The GTM Script ID (NB5VSJCD) was found installed on the website.
 - We checked the GTM script with ID: NB5VSJCD and created a new Form Submission Tag.
 - The Form Submission tag was fired in Preview Mode: https://prnt.sc/nRKUQxEzdRvM